Deforming Videos to Masks: Flow Matching for Referring Video Segmentation: Method

 \subsection{Analysis of Alternative Paradigms}

 To motivate our final choices, we first analyze the fundamental limitations of three plausible alternative paradigms for adapting a T2V model to RVOS.
 As empirically validated in our ablation studies, each of these alternatives fails due to a core mismatch with the nature of RVOS.
+To ensure a fair comparison, all alternative paradigms were built upon the same Wan2.1 pre-trained model and trained under the exact same supervised setting (same optimizer, learning rate, and duration) as our final model.
+And we implemented the same fine-tuned VAE to reveal the superiority of our proposed flow-based paradigm.

 \paragraph{Direct Mask Prediction (Worst Performance).}

 A direct, single-step mapping from the video and text latents to the mask latent represents the classic discriminative paradigm.
 We argue this approach is fundamentally ill-posed due to what we term ``information collapse."
 The mapping from a high-entropy, complex video manifold to a low-entropy, sparse mask manifold is a drastic information contraction.
 Forcing a neural network to learn this in a single, abrupt step leads to collapsion of the rich visual context into a coarse approximation rather than performing a precise, guided refinement.
 The model is not learning a transformation, but rather a brittle pattern recognition function.